DSA Roadmap for Placements: What Matters in 2026

 | HackerRank | Certifications, some companies use it for tests | Medium | Free |

 My recommendation: Use LeetCode as your primary platform for problem-solving.
-Use GeeksforGeeks for theory and explanations.
+Use GeeksforGeeks for theory and explanations when you're stuck on a concept.
 If you need structured guidance, Coding Ninjas (now under Naukri) or take U forward (Striver's resources, free on YouTube) are excellent.

-LeetCode Premium is worth the investment if you are targeting specific companies.
-The company-wise question lists and frequency data save significant time.
+LeetCode Premium is worth the investment if you're targeting specific companies.
+Company-wise question lists and frequency data save significant time.
+Not sure if Rs 1,100/month feels steep on a student budget — probably does — but it might be the highest-ROI money you spend all year.

 Language Choice: C++ vs Java vs Python

-This debate has raged for years.
-Here is my practical take:
+Debate's been raging for years.
+Here's my practical take:

 C++ — Fastest execution, which matters on platforms with tight time limits.
-The STL (Standard Template Library) is powerful.
+STL (Standard Template Library) is powerful.
 Most competitive programming resources and editorials are in C++.
-However, the syntax is verbose, and debugging is harder.
+However, syntax is verbose, and debugging is harder than it needs to be.

 Java — Best for enterprise job interviews (service companies love Java).
 Rich standard library with excellent data structure support.
 More verbose than Python but safer in terms of type checking.
-Good choice if you are also targeting Java-based backend roles.
+Good choice if you're also targeting Java-based backend roles.

 My recommendation for placement prep: